jo-thomas/ssm-session-manager-bot/README.md

 # ssm-session-manager-bot

 This project contains source code and supporting files for a SSM session manager bot.
-This project will configure a slack bot that
+This project will configure a slack bot that:
 * Alerts when a StartSession command is invoked on a EC2
 * Provides a endpoint to Revoke a session based on id